Marco Cobar, Manager of World’s Largest Retailer of Mayan Textiles, Gives a Tutorial on Indigenous Art

 Marco Cobar is sales manager of Nim Po’t, home of the world’s largest retail Maya textiles collection.
 Nim Po’t is a consignment store in Antigua Guatemala that sells hand-made, second-hand clothing articles made by Mayan weavers from across the country.
-The immense store also provides a retail museum showcase for hundreds of indigenous artisans—the walls of the warehouse feature exhibits of traditional clothing organized by region, which documents the evolution of Guatemalan textiles.
+The immense store also provides a retail museum showcase for hundreds of indigenous artisans—the walls of the warehouse feature exhibits of traditional clothing organized by region, which documents the evolution of Mayan Guatemala textiles.

 Antigua is a city in the Central Highlands of Guatemala famous for its well-preserved Spanish Baroque architecture as well as a number of spectacular ruins of colonial churches.
 It has been designated a UNESCO World Heritage Site.
 The Nim P’ot Maya textile store is located on the small city’s Fifth Avenue, near the Santa Catalina Arch, one of the distinguishable landmarks in Antigua.
-Built in the 17th century, the arch originally connected the Santa Catalina convent to a school, allowing the cloistered nuns to pass from one building to the other without going out on the street.
+Built-in the 17th century, the arch originally connected the Santa Catalina convent to a school, allowing the cloistered nuns to pass from one building to the other without going out on the street.
 Beyond the arch, the imposing Volcán de Agua or “Volcano of Water” towers more than 12,356 feet high.

-Marco gave me a tour of Nim Po’t’s textile displays and a tutorial on the history of traje, or traditional clothing, which has represented a form of artistic expression and cultural identity for the Mayan people for centuries.
+Marco gave me a tour of Nim Po’t’s Guatemalan textile displays and a tutorial on the history of traje, or traditional clothing, which has represented a form of artistic expression and cultural identity for the Mayan people for centuries.
 In Guatemala, the Spanish colonial pattern of keeping the indigenous population separate continued well into the 20th century.
 This deplorable segregation had one positive result–many traditions were retained by the Maya, including the daily use of costumes that reflect the wearer’s local identity.
 Marco also offered insight into Guatemala’s history and the oppression the Maya faced during the country’s 36-year civil war, which ended in 1996.

-Meg: Tell me about Nim Po’t.
+Meg: Tell me about Nim Po’t and Mayan Guatemalan textiles.

 Marco: Nim Po’t means “big blouse” in the Mayan language and refers to a ceremonial piece of clothing that women wear on special occasions such as weddings and other ceremonies.

-All our textiles are second-hand.
+All our Mayan Guatemalan textiles are second-hand.
 We really support so many people in Guatemala who come from all over the country and bring their handicraft work to us.
 The whole idea is to help women to sell their art, because everything you see here is hand-made.
 It’s the way they express themselves.
 All the textiles have meaning.

 We’ve been around for 20 years.
 I’ve been doing this for 15 years.
 It’s one of the things that I enjoy doing, and I know so many people and so many people out in the villages know me.
 It’s been a good relationship.